This spiced apple cider recipe is a twist on a classic mulled cider. I’ve added star anise and orange slices to this comforting fall drink.

 Spiced Apple Cider

-Combine apple cider, spices and orange slices in a large pot.
+Combine apple cider, spices and orange slices into a large pot.
 Place over medium heat.

-Bring mixture to simmer, then reduce heat to medium-low.
-Cook the cider for another 15-20 minutes, then remove from heat.
+Bring mixture to a simmer, then reduce heat to medium-low.
+Cook the cider for another 15-20 minutes, then remover from heat.

 Ladle hot spiced cider into mugs and serve with a cinnamon stick and/or star anise pod for garnish.